nbgallery/nbgallery-extensions/README.md

 # Deploying

-A good walkthrough for deploying to PyPi can be found here: http://peterdowns.com/posts/first-time-with-pypi.html
+A walkthrough for deploying to PyPi can be found here: https://packaging.python.org/tutorials/packaging-projects/